Quantum and higher curvature corrections to the anti-de Sitter black hole: Boundary term

 \section{Boundary term}

 In general relativity calculations, one is usually interested in solving the equations of motion in the bulk.
 The Gibbons-Hawking-York (GHY) boundary term only serves to cancel the boundary term produced during the variation of the bulk action, intending to make the overall variational principle well posed \cite{Dyer:2008hb}.
-In AdS/CFT, however, the boundary term plays an important role \cite{Zaanen2015}.
-Here, the GHY boundary action, evaluated using the bulk metric solution, is dual to the free energy of the dual field theory.
-Hence we need to derive the appropriate boundary term corresponding to the nonlocal action.
+In AdS/CFT, however, the boundary term plays an important role, where it is dual to the free energy of the dual field theory \cite{Zaanen2015}.
+Here we will derive the appropriate boundary term corresponding to the nonlocal action but leave working out the full dictionary for future work.

 We start by recalling the variation of the bulk nonlocal action \eqref{nonlocalaction} with respect to the metric \eqref{s1ands2}.
 Only the second part of \eqref{boundary1} leads to a boundary term.
 For this, we use the expansion